What is the fetish sport #1? Jogging and Running

 BTW, can you notice the 30den pantyhose on the photos?
 Not on the close-ups?
 I bet no. Do not be afraid of wearing pantyhose!
 Nobody notices/cares!
 I wore that clothes many times already, and only once a woman turned her head back and looked at my legs.
 But I’m pretty sure that it was the ankle weights what caught her attention.
 Nobody uses weights here, that was that “way too weird thing” I mentioned above!

-8 Responses to “What is the fetish sport #1?
+8 thoughts on “What is the fetish sport #1?
 Jogging and Running

 Or my new neoprene wetsuit”